 Firstly, you need to understand the importance of regular maintenance.
 Cleaning should not be a once-off project.
-Continuous maintenance ensures your ring keeps sparkling and it makes future cleaning quick & easy.
+Continuous maintenance ensures your ring keeps sparkling, and it makes future cleaning quick & easy.
 The best rule when cleaning jewelry is to take the utmost care and work gently.
 That means no rough handling and brushing with hard bristles that can loosen your diamond.
-Also remember that metal CAN get damaged.
+Also, remember that metal CAN get damaged.
 If you work roughly you can scratch the delicate surfaces.

 Now, let’s show you how to get it right when cleaning a diamond ring.

 - Be careful when picking cleaning solutions: Today’s market does have products labeled as ‘non-abrasive’ or ‘chemical-free’.
 But even certain jewelry cleaner products can cause damage.
 Look at the ingredients before using it and don’t use anything with chemicals because this can lead to discoloration or your ring can become less durable.
-If you’re not sure what to use, Sparkle Bright is a market favorite that’s usually safe for polishing of all metals.
+If you’re not sure what to use, Sparkle Bright is a market favourite that’s usually safe for polishing of all metals.

 1. Cleaning your silver diamond Ring: What to do

 - Ketchup to bring back shine: Cover your ring in ketchup for a few minutes and then push the sauce into all the small gaps with the help of a soft brush.
 Then rinse it off with lukewarm water.
-It’s important to work quickly because if you leave this sauce on the band too long it can cause damage.
+It’s important to work quickly because if you leave this sauce on the band too long, it can cause damage.

 - Vinegar and baking soda for general cleaning: Dissolve two tablespoons of powder in half a cup of vinegar.
 Leave the ring submerged for up to 3 hours.
 You can then rinse with clean, cold water and rub it dry with a soft towel.